 In configurations in which heterogeneous technologies are bridged together, the maximum supported MTU may differ from one segment to another.
-If the bridges do not generate ICMP Packet Too Big messages, communicating nodes will be unable to use Path MTU to dynamically determine the appropriate MTU on a perneighbor basis.
-In such cases, routers use the MTU option to specify an MTU value supported by all segments.
+If the bridges do not generate ICMP Packet Too Big messages, communicating nodes will be unable to use Path MTU to dynamically determine the appropriate MTU on a per-neighbor basis.
+In such cases, routers use the MTU option to specify the maximum MTU value that is supported by all segments.